open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

 ### <a id="topic_transmgmt"></a>About Transaction Management

 `greenplum_fdw` manages transactions as described in the [Transaction Management](https://www.postgresql.org/docs/9.4/postgres-fdw.html) topic in the PostgreSQL `postgres_fdw` documentation.

+## <a id="resgroups"></a>About Using Resource Groups to Limit Concurrency

+You can create a dedicated user and resource group to manage `greenplum_fdw` concurrency on the remote Greenplum clusters.
+In the following example scenario, local cluster 2 reads data from remote cluster 1.

+Remote cluster (1) configuration:

+1. Create a dedicated Greenplum Database user/role to represent the `greenplum_fdw` users on cluster 2 that initiate queries.
+For example, to create a role named `gpcluster2_users`:

+    ```
+    CREATE ROLE gpcluster2_users;
+    ```

+1. Create a dedicated resource group to manage resources for these users:

+    ```
+    CREATE RESOURCE GROUP rg_gpcluster2_users with (concurrency=2, cpu_max_percent=20);
+    ALTER ROLE gpcluster2_users RESOURCE GROUP rg_gpcluster2_users;
+    ```

+    When you configure the remote cluster as described above, the `rg_gpcluster2_users` resource group manages the resources used by all queries that are initiated by `gpcluster2_users`.

+Local cluster (2) configuration:

+1. Create a `greenplum_fdw` foreign server to access the remote cluster.
+For example, to create a server named `gpc1_testdb` that accesses the `testdb` database:

+    ```
+    CREATE SERVER gpc1_testdb FOREIGN DATA WRAPPER greenplum_fdw
+        OPTIONS (host 'gpc1_master', port '5432', dbname 'testdb', mpp_execute 'all segments', );
+    ```

+1. Map local users of the `greenplum_fdw` foreign server to the remote role.
+For example, to map specific users of the `gpc1_testdb` server on the local cluster to the `gpcluster2_users` role on the remote cluster:

+    ```
+    CREATE USER MAPPING FOR greenplum_fdw_user1 SERVER gpc1_testdb
+        OPTIONS (user ‘gpcluster2_users’, password ‘changeme’);
+    CREATE USER MAPPING FOR greenplum_fdw_user2 SERVER gpc1_testdb
+        OPTIONS (user ‘gpcluster2_users’, password ‘changeme’);
+    ```

+1. Create a foreign table referencing a table on the remote cluster.
+For example to create a foreign table that references table `t1` on the remote cluster:

+    ```
+    CREATE FOREIGN TABLE table_on_cluster1 ( tc1 int )
+      SERVER gpc1_testdb
+      OPTIONS (schema_name 'public', table_name 't1', mpp_execute 'all segments');
+    ```

+All local queries on foreign table `table_on_cluster1` are bounded on the remote cluster by the `rg_gpcluster2_users` resource group limits.

 ## <a id="topic_limits"></a>Known Issues and Limitations